emilyfuhrman/map-club/2016_Fall/Session_03/README.md

 ![03](https://github.com/emilyfuhrman/map-club/blob/master/2016_Fall/Session_03/Images/03_Interface.png)

 The CARTO interface contains a number of controls in the right toolbar.
+Here's a breakdown:

 * The `+` button at the top of the bar enables you to add additional datasets to your working map.
 * The `1` button allows you to choose which layer to focus on.
 Since we only have one dataset associated with this map, `1` is the only option available.